tldr-pages/tldr/pages/linux/xmount.md

 # xmount

-> Xmount allows you to convert on-the-fly between multiple input and output harddisk image types with optional write cache support.
+> Allows you to convert on-the-fly between multiple input and output harddisk image types with optional write cache support.
-> Xmount creates a virtual file system using FUSE (Filesystem in Userspace) that contains a virtual representation of the input image.
+> Creates a virtual file system using FUSE (Filesystem in Userspace) that contains a virtual representation of the input image.

 > More information: <https://www.pinguin.lu/xmount>.

 - Mount an RAW-Imagefile into a DMG-container file: